johnrulon/TechTime/Refactorings/ch_6_extract_function/Lesson Walkthrough.md

     - That refactor would include:
         - Changes `add_distance...` methods to return distance instead of adding it to an array
         - Move the `distances.append()` code back to the main method
-        - Rename the methods to `calc` instead of `add` to indicate they are only calculating the distance, not storing/adding it
+        - Rename the methods to `calc` or `get` instead of `add` to indicate they are only calculating the distance, not storing/adding it
     - See `lev_distance_after_2.py` for this additional refactor
+- We could also perform a "Pull up variable" Refactoring to make `distances` array, `word1`, `word2`, `len_diff`, and `max_len`  class members
+    - If that's what I wanted or needed from my code, great

- Either way, the process led us to at least slightly better 'self-documenting' code and was a good excercise nonetheless...hopefully at least :)
+ Either way, these extra potential refactorings or not, the process led us to at least slightly better 'self-documenting' code and was a good excercise nonetheless...hopefully at least :)

  # Challenge
 In code bases you work with frequently, find an example where the code could benefit from the `Extract function` refactoring.